-Symptoms caused by a disc herniation often improve through conservative treatments or on its own.
+Symptoms caused by a disc herniation often improve through conservative treatments or on their own.
 However, patients experiencing leg pain and numbness for more than six weeks may benefit from surgery.
-Surgery may also be recommended for severe pain that interferes with a patient's ability to function normally.
-It is important for patients to be healthy enough to undergo major surgery and a rehabilitation program, as well as to have realistic expectations for the outcome of this procedure.
+Surgery may also be recommended for severe pain that interferes with a patient’s ability to function normally.

 While surgery is not needed in all cases, microdiscectomy is considered a highly effective option that can relieve pain quickly.
 Your doctor will determine whether or not this procedure is right for you after a thorough evaluation of your condition.